The new Oreshnik missile, announced by Russia on November 21, 2024, has quickly become the center of international attention.

 "What if Russia decides to target Lviv next?"
 CBS News quoted a US official as saying, referring to the city in western Ukraine, near the border with Poland.

 Poland is particularly concerned about these new developments.
-Polish Prime Minister Donald Tusk declared that there is a "serious and real" threat of global war.
+Polish Prime Minister Donald Tusk said there was a "serious and real" threat of global war.

 Ukrainian President Volodymyr Zelensky called it a "clear and serious escalation" by Russia.
 Mr Zelensky accused Mr Putin of using Ukraine as a "testing ground".